 10. Recommit to and strengthen our focus on gender justice externally

-We reiterate and reinforce our commitment to putting women’s rights and gender justice at the centre of our work.
+We reiterate and reinforce our commitment to putting women’s rights and gender justice at the center of our work.
 Recognizing we have a lot to learn and put right as an organization, Oxfam will continue to build investment in advocacy, campaigns and programming focused on tackling the injustices women living in poverty face around the world.
 This includes addressing social norms that cause violence against women, campaigning to rectify systematic power imbalances that trap women into poverty, and partnering with feminist and women’s rights organizations to address gender injustice at all levels.
 It includes strengthening and focusing our development and humanitarian programs to deliver transformational change in the lives of women living in poverty.